Female Reproductive System To Label

 • Bartholin's Glands: Two small glands located on either side of the vaginal opening, secreting mucus to lubricate the vagina.

-Internal Genitalia: The Intricate Machinery of Reproduction
+Internal Genitalia: The involved Machinery of Reproduction

 The internal genitalia are located within the pelvic cavity and include: